frank26080115/Bones-3D-Printer/ordered_lessons/lesson8.md

 We know our printer is using about 15A from the 12VDC output.
 Then using the same calculation, we can calculate how much current is going into the 120VAC input:

-<nobr> 175W &divide; 120V = 1.46A </nobr> (we might round this to 1.5A later)
+<nobr> 180W &divide; 120V = 1.5A </nobr>

 The conversion isn't perfect though.
 Remember that everything in the universe is a resistor, even copper.
 The components inside the PSU has some resistance that will waste some power as heat while it is doing the conversion.
 The efficiency is advertised as "up to 89% efficient".
-If we are using 175W from the 12VDC output, then how much power are we actually taking?
+If we are using 180W from the 12VDC output, then how much power are we actually taking?

-<nobr> 175W &divide; 0.89 = 196.6W </nobr>
+<nobr> 180W &divide; 0.89 = 202.2W </nobr>

-We are using 196.6W from your wall outlet.
+We are using 202.2W from your wall outlet.
 Let's do that current consumption calculation using this more realistic power consumption value:

-<nobr> 196.6W &divide; 120V = 1.64A </nobr>
+<nobr> 202.2W &divide; 120V = 1.69A </nobr>

 ### What's the important takeaway?

-Safety First!
-But don't worry, a typical desktop computer uses about 500W, a microwave uses much more than 1000W.
-Your house should be protected by many circuit breakers, typically 10A or 15A, and our 3D printer will not trip those circuit breakers.
+We care about safety first and foremost, let's put things in perspective: a typical desktop computer uses about 500W, a microwave uses much more than 1000W.
+Your house should be protected by many circuit breakers, typically 10A or 15A, and our 3D printer will not trip those circuit breakers (on its own) if it's using only 1.69A at most.

-On the AC power input side, you only need to handle 1.64A of current, this means you need to use wires that have an insulation rated for more than 120VAC, and copper thickness that can handle 1.64A of current.
+On the AC power input side, you only need to handle 1.69A of current, this means you need to use wires that have an insulation rated for more than 120VAC, and copper thickness that can handle 1.69A of current.
 If you think about it, a iPad charging cable can handle 2A easily but doesn't have thick insulation.
 This isn't very scary.

-You'll want to use a fuse on the AC power input side, rated anywhere between 1.8A and 5A would be fine.
+You'll want to use a fuse on the AC power input side, rated anywhere between 2A and 5A would be fine.

 On the DC power output side, you'll want wires that can handle 15A of current for the main bus wire, and insulated to handle 12VDC.
 You will need a 20A fuse, typically installed on the control circuit board.